ansys/pyansys-sanjose-workshop/Workshop/1-Scrape-mechdb/README.md

-# Workshop 1: Scrap mechdb files
+# Workshop 1: Scrape mechdb files

 # Problem statement
 There is a problem at your organization, an important simulation model does not match experiments.
-After three weeks of intense investigation, a senior analyst has discovered the cause, and now make the following recommendations:
+After three weeks of intense investigation, a senior analyst has discovered the cause, and now makes the following recommendations:

-- The `Weak Springs` option  under `Analysis Settings` has to be set to [No], for applicable analyses
+- The `Weak Springs` option  under `Analysis Settings` has to be set to `No`, for applicable analyses
-- Both `Beam Connections` and `Bearings` can not use a [Rigid] scoping, whether it is applied directly via Geometry Selection or indirectly using a remote point
+- Both `Beam Connections` and `Bearings` can not use a `Rigid` scoping, whether it is applied directly via Geometry Selection or indirectly using a remote point

 The analyst has identified a set of projects that may be affected.
 There are thousands of them in the PLM system.
 They would like for you to check for these problems in all of these projects, and report back which of them have which problem.